Keilub/helloitscaleb/content/about.md

 <details>
 <summary>how do you take feedback? how do you incorporate it?</summary>

-  I believe feedback is a crucial part of the design process, and I approach it with an open mind and a focus on understanding the heart of what someone is saying.
+  I believe feedback is a crucial part of the design process, and I approach it with an open mind and a listening ear with a focus on understanding the heart of what someone is saying.
 When I receive feedback, I actively listen to grasp not just the words but the underlying reasons and concerns.
 Even if I don’t initially agree with a suggestion, I explore how it might look incorporated because that process often sparks new ideas and brings the design together in unexpected ways.

 That said, I also balance collaboration with design principles.
 If feedback conflicts with brand guidelines or compromises accessibility for users, I’ll respectfully push back and explain why those aspects are important.
 My goal is to create designs that are both visually compelling and functionally sound, so I always aim to find a solution that honors the feedback while staying true to the project’s core objectives.
 </details>